A Theory of Complexity and its Relevance to Better Decision Making (by Denis Hicks)

 The paper proposes some concepts that may be useful in understanding how the mind functions to indicate the point at which the principals of Social Complexity and Uncertainty become relevant.
 It suggest ideas on how decision making in such situations can be made more robust.

-By Arkadiusz Chadzynski, about 2 months ago
+By Arkadiusz Chadzynski, 6 months ago

 Hi Denis.
 I think that the answer to (1) is in creating more transparent and collaborative environments.
 One of my friends gives trainings in NVC (Non Violent Communication) for businesses https://www.cnvc.org/ According to her, this could bring good results as well.
 Changing language can eliminate conflicts within teams.
 (2) From my experiences, when the problems become too complex for teams to manage, members usually stop collaborating and try to hide in individual 'pidgin holes'.
 When combined with team leadership behaving similar way, it leads to obviously counterproductive and counter-effective strategy for a team as a whole.
 I am not really sure, how to answer to (3).
 There seem to be many reasons for this - starting from individuals, who lack team playing skills, members not fitting the team very well, individual aspirations or beliefs being different from those of the team, etc. Sometimes lack of communication and transparency could be a problem as well.
 It would be definitely good to have some tools or trainings increasing self-awareness and maybe sometimes better profiling of manages against the team as a whole.
 Management should 'fit' teams as well.
 Sometimes this aspect may be overlooked.

-By Harold van Garderen, about 1 month ago
+By Harold van Garderen, 5 months ago

 Hi Denis, thanks for this nice overview.
 I think there is a lot of valuable contents here.
 On the other hand the references are bit thin which make is hard to get a good impression on how much original research is in it and what comes from the literature.
 Can you comment on that?